Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 Social media ban including Netflix?

-More recently, Erdogan has addressed the freedom of expression on social media, brandishing Netflix as an extension of such platforms that "allow low-life to attack society."
+More recently, Erdogan has addressed the issue of freedom of expression on social media, brandishing Netflix as an extension of such platforms that "allow low-life to attack society."

 "The fact that these channels are not subject to any kind of control is the reason why this lack of morality keeps growing.
-Do you understand what we mean when we say we are against social media like YouTube, Twitter and Netflix and others?
-It's because we want to rot out these depraved people," remarked the Turkish president.
+Do you understand what we mean when we say we are against social media like YouTube, Twitter, Netflix and others?
+It's because we want to rot out these depraved people," remarked the Turkish president on July 1, 2020.

 Transgender performer Bülent Ersoy has long been a fixture in Turkey's entertainment industry

-The statements were made after negative comments on social media on the birth of his latest grandchild.
+The statements were made after negative comments on social media on the birth of his latest grandchild but were nevertheless kept vague, possibly deliberately so.

 After the cancellation of the If Only series and in reaction to Erdogan's rhetoric, the hashtag #Netfliximedokunma (translating to "Don't touch my Netflix") trended in Turkey for several days.
 Multiple users pointed out that Netflix is a private, subscription-based service that no one has to watch if they don't wish to.